Nitish Kumar Resigns as MLC; Samrat Choudhary Leads Bihar CM Race

 Constitutional requirement behind the resignation

-The ‘Prohibition of Simultaneous Membership Rules, 1950’, which come from Articles 101 and 190 of the Constitution, state that you can’t be a member of both Parliament and a state legislature at the same time.
-If you win a seat in both, you have to give up one of them within 14 days of the election, otherwise there will be legal and procedural problems.
+The ‘Prohibition of Simultaneous Membership Rules, 1950’, which are based on sections 101 and 190 of the Constitution, say a person can’t be an MP (in Parliament) and a member of a state assembly at the same time.
+If they are elected to both, they have to give up one of the positions within 14 days to avoid legal problems.

-Because Nitish Kumar was elected to the Rajya Sabha on March 16th, he had to give up his seat in the Legislative Council by March 30th.
-He officially resigned through Sanjay Gandhi, another MLC in the JD(U) party, sending the paperwork to the Council secretariat.
-He did this on time and didn’t break any part of the constitution.
+Nitish Kumar was elected to the Rajya Sabha on March 16th, so he had to leave his place in the Legislative Council by March 30th.
+He handed in his resignation through Sanjay Gandhi, another MLC from the JD(U) to the Council’s office, doing everything on time and staying within the law.

 Procedural developments and allied resignations

-Vijay Kumar Chaudhary, a member of the Cabinet, said the resignation was just a necessary official step.
-People within the party also suggest that more decisions about Nitish Kumar’s current position might be made in the next few days, and they are planning to discuss things internally.
+Vijay Kumar Chaudhary, who is a minister in the Cabinet, has said the resignation was just a formal step to follow the rules.
+People in the party have said more decisions about Nitish Kumar’s current position will be made in the next few days, and they are planning to discuss this internally.

-Nitin Nabin, a BJP leader who was also elected to the Rajya Sabha on March 16th, is also expected to resign from his seat in the Bihar Assembly soon.
-Sanjay Sarogi, the president of the BJP in the state, will likely submit Nabin’s resignation; it’s been held up because of urgent business in Delhi, but will be done as it’s legally required.
+Nitin Nabin, a BJP leader who was also elected to the Rajya Sabha on March 16th, is expected to resign from his seat in the Bihar Assembly soon.
+Sanjay Sarogi, the head of the BJP in the state, will probably submit Nabin’s resignation; it has been delayed because of urgent work in Delhi, but will be done as it is required.

 Leading contenders for Bihar Chief Minister post

-Nitish Kumar’s resignation has caused a lot of talk about the next Chief Minister of Bihar.
-Samrat Choudhary, the Deputy Chief Minister and a leading figure in the BJP, is currently seen by many in the party as the most likely to get the job.
-He’s held important positions and has a lot of support in the BJP within the state.
+This resignation has started a lot of guessing about who will be the next CM of Bihar.
+Samrat Choudhary, the current Deputy Chief Minister and a leading figure in the BJP, is at the top of most people’s lists to become Chief Minister.
+He’s held important jobs and has a lot of support from within the BJP in the state.

-Also being considered are Nityanand Rai (a prominent BJP leader with a lot of experience in organizing the party) and Dilip Kumar Jaiswal (who has been a member of the Legislative Council three times and used to lead the BJP in the state).
-Sanjiv Chaurasiya, a local MLA, and Nishant Kumar from the JD(U) who is fairly new to politics, are also being talked about within the parties.
+Other people being considered are Nityanand Rai, a prominent BJP leader with lots of experience in organizing the party, Dilip Kumar Jaiswal, a member of the Legislative Council three times and a former state BJP leader, Sanjiv Chaurasiya, a local MLA, and Nishant Kumar, a JD(U) leader who has recently become more involved in politics.

 Samrat Choudhary: BJP’s likely choice for continuity

-Samrat Choudhary is thought of as someone who could keep the coalition working smoothly while also pushing the BJP’s plans for Bihar forward.
-His experience as Minister for Panchayati Raj and in charge of Home Affairs shows he can manage things and understands how the state government works.
+Samrat Choudhary is seen as someone who could keep the coalition working smoothly and help the BJP achieve its goals in Bihar.
+His experience as Minister for Panchayati Raj and in charge of Home Affairs shows he’s a good administrator and understands how the state government works.

-BJP strategists think Choudhary can get different parts of the BJP to agree and can manage the relationship with the JD(U).
-Choosing him would show things are continuing as they are, but also allow for a reshuffle of the state cabinet and new people in leadership positions.
+BJP advisors believe Choudhary is good at getting people in the BJP to agree, and at managing the relationship with the JD(U).
+Choosing him would represent things continuing as they are, but would also allow for a changed state cabinet and new people in leadership positions.

 Other contenders and internal calculations

-Nityanand Rai and Dilip Kumar Jaiswal represent different areas of power within the BJP in Bihar – Rai with his work in Parliament, and Jaiswal with his organizing of the party.
-Sanjiv Chaurasiya has appeal to people in the local areas, and Nishant Kumar shows the JD(U)’s attempt to bring forward new politicians.
+Nityanand Rai and Dilip Kumar Jaiswal show the different areas of influence the BJP has in Bihar, coming from working in Parliament and from leading the party’s organization.
+Sanjiv Chaurasiya is popular with people in local areas, and Nishant Kumar represents the JD(U)’s attempt to bring forward new figures.

 Political implications and expected timeline

-Nitish Kumar giving up his MLC seat is a required step, but it is important politically.
-It starts a brief period where the ruling coalition needs to adjust and could lead to changes in what the Bihar government focuses on.
-People who watch these things believe decisions about the Chief Minister and other resignations will be made in the next few days.
+Nitish Kumar's resignation as MLC is a formality, but it is important politically.
+It starts a quick period of change within the party in power and could alter what the government in Bihar concentrates on.
+People who follow politics expect decisions about who will be Chief Minister and other resignations to be made in the next few days.

-Members of the Legislative Council and leaders in the parties will finalize the resignations and appointments, and then a new leader will be sworn in.
-We will likely know who will be in charge of Bihar and how the important jobs in the government will be divided within the next week.
+After the necessary paperwork for resignations and appointments is completed by the politicians and party officials, a new leader will be officially appointed.
+We should know who will be in charge of Bihar and how the most important positions in the government will be shared in the next week.